-Developing a Complete Streets Policy and companion checklist will provide information to the Governing Body on development of complete streets in both public and private projects.
+Developing a Complete Streets Policy and companion checklist will ensure that both public and private project reviews incorporate a Complete Streets approach.

 5.b.
 Establish Layered Network Guidelines

 Establishing Layered Network Guidelines will ensure that quality of service objectives for each mode of travel are met and will define modal priorities for street segments.